applepiofmyeye/navigation_eg2310/README.md

 pip install paho-mqtt
 ```

-6. On the laptop, in the Ubuntu OS, install ‘mosquitto’, a broker for the MQTT protocol version 5.0/3.1.1/3.1 using the following command.
+6. On the laptop, in the Ubuntu OS, install `mosquitto`, a broker for the MQTT protocol version 5.0/3.1.1/3.1 using the following command.

 ```
 sudo snap install